 Unless it’s too obvious (an online training with just video content, for example), you should also include your teaching resources and strategies.

-Will it be just lecture, or a combination of lecture, quizzes and group assignment?
+Will it be just lectures, or a combination of lectures, quizzes and group assignments?

 course design template